-Wavy surface appearance of an object molded from thermoplastic resins caused by improper flow of the resin into the mould.
+Wavy surface appearance of an object molded from thermoplastic resins caused by improper flow of the resin into the mold.

 In injection and transfer molding, the orifice through which the melt enters the cavity.
 Sometimes the gate has the same cross-section as the runner leading to it; often, it is severely restricted.

-Devices that maintain proper alignment of force plug and cavity as mould closes.
+Devices that maintain proper alignment of force plug and cavity as mold closes.

 The resistance of a plastic material to compression and indentation.
 Among the most important methods of testing this property are Brinell hardness, Rockwell hardness and Shore hardness.

 Conical feed reservoir into which molding powder is loaded and from which it falls into a molding machine or extruder, sometimes through a metering device.